P7XCKD/NF/Notes Factory/Semister 5/BSA/qb/bsa pt 1 to do solved.md

 - [ ] Q.5
 ### Write Steps of Data Validation in Excel. **4M**

 Data validation helps you control what users can enter into a cell.
-Here are the steps to set it up:

 1.  **Select Cells:** Choose the cell or range of cells where you want to apply the validation rule.

 2.  **Go to Data Validation:**